TLiu2014/slack-docmap/architecture.md

 # DocMap architecture

-DocMap has two triggers (Slack slash command, MCP tool) that call **one backend**, which persists every generated graph to **one database** and hands back a URL to the **Report UI** for the interactive viewer.
-All persistent state lives in a Prisma-managed database — SQLite for local dev, PostgreSQL for production (same schema, one datasource config change).
+DocMap has two triggers (Slack slash command, MCP tool) that call **one backend**, which stores every generated graph under a UUID and hands back a URL to the **Report UI** for the interactive viewer.
+The diagram below shows the *intended* persistence layer — a Prisma-managed database (SQLite for local dev, PostgreSQL for production).

+> **Current state (hackathon deploy):** the deployed GCE VM and local
+> dev both use an in-memory graph store instead of the Prisma database
+> shown in the diagram.
+The Prisma schema is preserved at
+> `server/prisma/schema.prisma` for when the persistence toggle
+> (`PERSISTENCE=prisma|memory`) lands.
+Every other edge in the diagram
+> is unchanged.

 ## System diagram